Visanduma/nova-settings/Readme.md

 ```

-### Registering settings
+### 💠 Registering settings

-All settings class in default path is automatically registered. if you are going to use different path please configure it on `nova-settings.php`
+All settings class in the default path are automatically registered.
+If you are going to use a different path, please configure it in `nova-settings.php`

-If you want to register settings class manually use `NovaSettings::register` method in service provider
+If you want to register settings class manually, use `NovaSettings::register` method in the service provider

 ```php
 namespace App\Nova\Settings;